hoiast/marvelmind.js/README.md

 #### Methods:

-> **toggleConnection** - Toggle serial port connection. **Note:** Modern browser policy requires that users interact with the site before allowing WebUSB connection.
+> **toggleConnection** - Toggle serial port connection. **Note:** Modern browser policy requires that users interact with the site before allowing a WebUSB connection.
 For example, on _/client/test.html_, a click event is used to ensure user interaction.

 ### Server version